Watch my free on-demand Bricks masterclass Join Now

 My conclusion?

-While the block editor is fine for writing and editing content, for building websites the whole thing is badly conceived from the ground up, in my opinon.
+The block editor is fine for writing and editing content.
+But for building websites, I think the whole thing is badly conceived from the ground up.

 And I see no signs of that getting better any time soon, even with necessary add-ons like the excellent GenerateBlocks.